 10. Retention periods

-We will only retain Personal Data for as long as is necessary to achieve the purposes for which they were originally collected.
+We will only retain Personal Data processed by us for as long as is considered necessary for the purpose for which it was originally collected.
 As a general rule, Personal Data will be kept in accordance with guidance from the IRMS.
-Further information on retention periods can be obtained by contacting us via the details in Section 1 of this Notice.
+Personal data may be held for longer periods where extended retention periods are required by law and/or in order to establish, exercise or defend our legal rights.

-Once the retention period concludes the data is securely and safely destroyed/ deleted.
+Once the retention period concludes Personal Data is securely and safely destroyed / deleted.

 11. Your Data rights